NadirAlaoui1/Redline-Project/README.md

 little bit too long for the information I gathered so I removed some of the excessive space and sections.
 The webpage I made also is responsive and contains all the information a customer would need to find the store or order via mail or phone.
 I tried to add an icon with Favicon (flower.jpg), but everytime I try to extract the file I have to put in my folder, I get an error message (even after restarting).
+I spent most of my time rearranging the lay-out after removing most of the excessive space.

 ## Template
 The template itself was made with HTML and it uses CSS, JavaScript and fonts.
 The makers of the template